 The last few years have shown us the value of connecting with consumers in a holistic way especially when in-person efforts and marketing plans aren’t possible.
-Metaverse platforms give that ‘physical world feel’ from afar and allows their customers to be whomever they want to be in that space.
+Metaverse platforms give that ‘physical world feel’ from afar and allow their customers to be whomever they want to be in that space.
 Brands specifically are able to bridge existing gaps between themselves and daily active users.
 They can transpose their brand identity into an avatar as a reminder that the company is powered by humans.
-Those with loyal fan-bases can empower their audience to become producers and characters in a world that they already love and are committed to.
+Those with loyal fan bases can empower their audience to become producers and characters in a world that they already love and are committed to.
 While the universal metaverse where multiple worlds are intertwined is not here yet, companies have already found opportunities to step into this world.
 The following are the different platforms that companies big and small should take that journey with.

 Roblox is known as a space for kids to create, play and engage with others.
 It became extremely popular at the height of the pandemic as parents relied on it to help their children continue to socialize.
 Roblox hosts games and virtual experiences that are created on their platform.
 This includes selling avatar customizations and Non-fungible Tokens (NFTs) to earn Robux, the platform’s digital currency.
 Roblox is one to watch because of its ability to allow companies to reach a key demographic that most leave out: future buyers.
 Companies like Hyundai Motor Company and Nike have leveraged Roblox to develop spaces for kids to play and essentially leave a lasting impression.
 For example, Hyundai’s virtual experience, Hyundai Mobility Adventure, allows future drivers to familiarize themselves with Hyundai’s vehicles and technologies through their five virtual themed parks.
 This puts the steering wheel into the hands of potential drivers who will recognize their logo and link it to their positive childhood experience.